flimflamjs/flimflam-docs/specification.md

 - snabbdom for generating HTML and SVG trees
 - flyd for handling all asynchronous data (user events, ajax, etc)

-There are no hard specifications on non-UI components, but in general it is preferable if they use ramda and flyd.
+There are no hard specifications on non-UI components, but in general it is preferable if they use ramda and flyd and have a functional, non-mutating style.

 It is recommended but not required to use ES6.
 Coffeescript is generally discouraged to avoid obscuring the semantics of javascript.

 Other recommendations:
 - Provide GIF and linked demos for each component
-- Full test coverage
+- Provide full test coverage

 ## UI components